Counties 1 Kent: 2025–26

-Teams for 2024–25
+2024–25

-Departing were Dartfordians promoted to Regional 2 South East as runners-up (Canterbury Pilgrims finished top but owing to league regulations were not permitted to be promoted to Level 6) with Thanet being relegated to Counties 2 Kent.
+Canterbury Pilgrims finished top but owing to league regulations were not permitted to be promoted to level 6.
+Departing were Dartfordians promoted to Regional 2 South East as runner-up with Thanet being relegated to Counties 2 Kent.
 With no team coming down from Regional 2 South East there was a reprieve for Charlton Park who finished 11th and would ordinarily have been relegated to Counties 2 Kent.
-Coming up were Sevenoaks 2XV and Park House.
+Joining were Sevenoaks 2XV and Park House from Counties 2 Kent.